IMSoley/tasawwuf/README.md

 * Fakhruddin Iraqi: Divine Flashes [[Amazon](https://amzn.to/3uQ9MIN), [PDF](https://archive.org/download/35379885DivineFlashesFakhradeenIraqi/35379885-Divine-Flashes-Fakhradeen-Iraqi.pdf)]
 * Science of the Cosmos, Science of the Soul [[Amazon](https://amzn.to/3ricZyE), [PDF](https://reverthelp.com/wp-content/uploads/2019/05/Chittick_Science-of-the-Cosmos.pdf)]

+### Khwaja Abdullah Ansari

+* Stations of the Sufi Path
+* Divan of Abdullah Ansari
+* Munajat: The intimate prayers of Khwajih Abd Allah Ansari

+### Hazrat Sakhi Sultan Bahoo

+* Divan of Bahu
+* The Spirit of al-Faqr - Translation of Ain al-Faqr
+* Kashf-ul-Asrar (Revelation of The Divine Secrets)
+* Risala Roohi Sharif ( The Divine Soul)
+* Death before Dying: The Sufi Poems of Sultan Bahu
+* Qurb e Deedar (Closeness to the Vision of Allah)
+* The Perfect Spiritual Guide
+* Ameer-ul-Kaunain (The Master of Worlds)
+* Ganj-ul-Asrar (The Treasure of Divine Secrets)
+* Ganj-e-Deen (Treasure of The Religion)
+* Kaleed-ul-Tauheed Kalan (The Key of Divine Oneness)

+### Faiz Ahmad Faiz

+* Poems By Faiz (Oip)
+* The Colours of My Heart: Selected Poems
+* 100 Poems by Faiz Ahmed Fiza
+* The True Subject:: Selected Poems of Faiz Ahmed Faiz

+### Mirza Ghalib

+* Ghalib: Selected Poems and Letters
+* Love Sonnets of Ghalib
+* Ghalib: English Translation of Mirza Ghalib’s popular Urdu couplets
+* Ghalib: 1797-1869: Life and Letters

+### Kabir

+* Songs of Kabir by Rabindranath Tagore [[Amazon](https://amzn.to/38bXLUp), [PDF](https://drive.google.com/file/d/1Y5xMu3Q9igw842Ia_WTMjXLEcYu7FKtm/view)]
+* Ocean of Love: The Anurag Sagar of Kabir
+* Kabir: The Weaver's Songs
+* The Poetry Of Kabir: “All know that the drop merges into the ocean, but few know that the ocean merges into the drop.”

 ### Poetry

 * Poems by Hazrat Rabia Basri [[PDF](https://www.poemhunter.com/i/ebooks/pdf/rabia_al_basri_2012_5.pdf)]